 Pour the chocolate fudge mixture into a parchment-lined square baking pan.
 Pro tip: make sure the parchment paper is slightly larger than your pan.
 Having some overhang helps you pull the paper out when the fudge has set, which is way easier to slice vs. trying to slice while the fudge is still in the pan.

 Set the homemade fudge aside for 1-2 hours just so it sets up.
 After that, you’re ready to slice up and serve!
+Be sure to store any leftover fudge at room temperature.

 Homemade Fudge – Gluten Free, Eggless